Based on 746 reviews

 Meals: Breakfast, Lunch and Dinner

-After an early breakfast at the hotel, you can go on your drive to the airport for your flight to the next destination.
-A representative will help you exit formalities and offer a final farewell.
+After enjoying an early breakfast at the hotel, you will proceed to the airport for your flight to your next destination.
+Our representative will assist you with the departure formalities and bid you a warm farewell.

 Meals: Breakfast